jaypowellcs/HealthcarePredictionModel/README.md

 ## User Guide<br />
 Below is a guide of how to use the model.
 Please follow the steps below.<br />
 1. Download the required software.
-  a.
+  &emsp;a.
 To be able to run the application, you will need to download an application called Anaconda Navigator to be able to run the program.
 I will put a link below explaining how to download it.
 Please follow the steps in the link installing the program. <br />
   b.	https://docs.anaconda.com/free/anaconda/install/windows/<br />
 2. After you have downloaded the software, you will need to put two files in a folder on your computer.
 There are two methods of obtaining the files.
   a.
 GitHub – the files are hosted on GitHub, and you can download straight from the link below.